 Poll: What Is Your Mistake?

 What mistake do you find yourself making over and over again?

 Mistake 3.
-Placing Attention-Getters in the Middle of the Painting
+Placing the Focal Point Smack in the Middle

 Mistake 4.
 Painting Similar or Equidistant Objects

 There is one simple rule that always applies to a composition: keep all intervals varied.
 That means you should add variety to all things to keep the viewer interested and their eyes moving around the picture.